What States Are Southern? Complete Guide to Southern States in the US

 This rich musical heritage spread worldwide, taking Southern sounds to international audiences.

-Uniquely Southern Literature Examined Shared Identity
+Southern Literature and Shared Identity

 Mississippi Writers Trail Marker honoring William Faulkner, Rowan Oak, in Oxford, Mississippi.
 CREDIT: Creative Commons